rdmullins/mind-reader/pseudocode.md

     - Calls updateDisplay()
 - updateDisplay()
     - Actually changes DOM based on state
-- symbols()
+- setNumberSymbolList()
     - Holds array of available symbols
     - Assigns the same symbol to all multiples of 9
+    - Performs a pseudo-shuffle of the remaining symbols
+        - Uses 9 symbol as the break point
+        - SLICEs top portion of array (the remaining elements after the random 9 symbol)
+        - SLICEs bottom portion up to the random 9 symbol
+        - CONCATENATEs bottom onto top
-    - Assigns random symbols to all other numbers
+    - Steps through the resulting array to assign symbols to all other numbers
-    - Essentially provides card title element for state 4
+    - Builds a DOM element with the list of numbers and symbols
+    - Updates pages array with dynamically-created content for states 4 and 5 (pages 5 and 6)

 ---
 ### HTML Definition
-(Bootstrap Card Element)
+(IDs)

-- CARD TITLE
+- headerText
-- BUTTON
+- button1
-- SECONDARY TEXT
+- helperText
-- BOTTOM BUTTON
+- button2
 ---

 ### Initialize Page
+This happens on page load by calling updateState with a parameter of 0
 1. BEGIN
 1. SET state = 0
-1. CALL initialize(state) function WITH state as parameter
+1. CALL updateState() function WITH state as parameter
     1. BEGIN
-    1. ACCESS pageObj
+    1. ACCESS page array
     1. RETRIEVE values for given state
     1. UPDATE stateObj with retrieved values
         1. **If possible figure out how to make this immutable with spread op**